OptimalBits/castmill.com/src/demos/complex-layout.md

     startDemo(app, demo)
 </script>

-This demo demonstrates comples layouts, text and more advanced transitions and animations.
+This demo demonstrates complex layouts, text and more advanced transitions and animations.

 {% include "_demo.liquid" %}